BTCC: Motorsport Photography Workshop 2026

 -

-This workshop is your opportunity to enhance your motorsport photography skills with personalised and bespoke photography tuition and coaching from professional motorsport photographer Mark Timms.
+These workshops are your opportunity to enhance your motorsport photography skills with personalised and bespoke motorsport photography tuition and coaching from two professional motorsport photographers - Mark Timms (Donington Park) and Michal Pospisil (Thruxton Circuit).
+Not just ‘photography instructors’ but motorsport photographers with real life experience of working at the world of motorsport photography.

 You'll learn essential techniques like composition, framing, and focusing to capture dynamic, high-speed action with precision and style.
 With hands-on guidance in a small group setting, you'll develop a creative eye and gain confidence in shooting the fast-paced world of motorsport.